Global-Witness/augmenta/docs/tools.md

 ## Adding a tool to Augmenta

-To add a new tool to Augmenta, you need to add it to an `mcpServers` section of your `config.yml` file.
+To add a new MCP tool to Augmenta, you need to add it to an `mcpServers` section of your `config.yml` file.
 For example, to add the [Google Maps MCP server](https://github.com/modelcontextprotocol/servers/tree/main/src/google-maps), you would do the following:

 ```yaml
 mcpServers: